rafal-wojcicki-repo/task-management-app/DOCKER_README.md

 2. **Frontend Container**:
    - React application served by Nginx
-   - Exposes port 80
+   - Exposes port 3000
-   - Proxies API requests to the backend
+   - Proxies API requests under /api to the backend

 ## Stopping the Application